maxsnts/-TARAPI-An-API-Rant-/README.md

 Why ask that all users remove \r\n from texts (!?) and send "BR" instead?
 Do it on the API!
 Well, this is a deeper problem...
-I personaly thing that saving "BR" in your database on a piece of text that is not Html is just dumb!
+I personaly think that saving "BR" in your database on a piece of text that is not Html is just dumb!

 ### Summary